 This can cover all printed and online adverts.
-This not as popular as PPC advertising as people nowadays are more likely to Google something when they want it, not when they see an advert for it.
+This not as popular as PPC advertising as people nowadays are more likely to use the internet to search for something when they want it, not when they see an advert for it.

 However, a good advert in an appropriate publication can generate enquiries.

-A children’s entertain may place an advert in a local magazine for mothers, a wedding magician may place an advert in a magazine for brides.
+A children’s entertainer may place an advert in a local magazine for mothers, a wedding magician may place an advert in a magazine for brides.

-It’s important that the advert immediately grabs attention and is obvious to the reader what they do, plus the benefit of the service on offer.
+It’s important that the advert immediately grabs attention and is obvious to the reader what they do, plus the benefit of the service.
 It’s vitally important to have a clear Call To Action.
 Make contacting you as easy as possible for them, and give a reason why (such as a special offer).

 When you get enquiries ask where they heard about you, and monitor how many come from adverts, and what adverts.
 If an advert doesn’t generate business it’s not worth continuing with.
 I’ve had advertising agents try to sell me advertising space at a discount, but I’ve pointed out that no matter how cheap it is, if that publication doesn’t generate income it’s not worth doing!